 What is musculoskeletal podiatry?

 As part of your specific package of care, orthotics are usually fitted 1-3 weeks after consultation and a review appointment will also be booked, between 4-6 weeks following your assessment.

-Strength, flexibility and posture are all important and will be identified within your consultation.
-We liaise with your GP and Consultants on your behalf, if further investigation or alternative management is required following your assessment.
-Treatment may also include referrals to additional allied health practitioners, such as physiotherapists for specific rehabilitation.
+Strength, flexibility and posture are all important factors which will be identified within your consultation.
+We liaise with your GP and Consultant on your behalf.
+If you require further imaging to confirm your diagnosis, we will arrange further investigation such as MRI, X-Ray or Ultrasound as required.
+Treatment may also include referrals to additional allied health practitioners, such as physiotherapists for specific rehabilitation or consultants.